 For Your Protection, Get a Home Inspection

 Believe it or not, almost no loan transaction requires a home inspection.
 VA is not different as it does not require a home inspection.
 To borrow a phrase from FHA, “For your protection, get a home inspection.”
 That’s right; buyers should hire a professional, licensed, and insured home inspector to comb through the home thoroughly.
-Although VA appraisers are required to comment on the property’s condition and safety, it is not nearly as thorough as a home inspection.

 Do I have to hire a home inspector?
 Again, a home inspection is normally not required.
 A buyer may have whomever they choose to look at the home.
 For instance, it could be a contractor, friend, the buyer, or even none at all.
 The answer is, whatever makes the buyer confident in the home’s condition.
 The important thing is that buyer understands the current condition and the potential upcoming issues.
 Usually, the best way to do this is with a qualified inspection professional.